Saffron in Pregnancy: Benefits, Side Effects & More

 2. Go Through the Label

-Before buying the saffron, check the expiry date of the packet and ensure that it is a certified brand.
+Before buying saffron, check the expiry date on the packet and ensure it is from a certified brand.

 3. Check for Originality

 You can differentiate between pure and impure saffron by the colour itself.
-Pure saffron is crimson red and has a soft orange-red tip.
+Pure saffron is a deep crimson red and has a soft, orange-red tip.
 If you find the saffron completely crimson, it is probably fake or adulterated.

 4. Saffron Grades

-The grading of saffron is done based on their colour.
-The highest-graded saffron has the deepest tone and is the costliest.
-Also, the higher grade of saffron has the best aroma.
+The grading of saffron is done based on its colour.
+The highest-grade saffron has the deepest tone and is the most expensive.
+Additionally, the higher grade of saffron has the most pronounced aroma.
 You may enquire about the grade of saffron to select the best available one.

 5. Artificial Colouring